About Prime Numbers

 According to Knudson, the equation is “π(9999999999) ≈ 434,294,481 and π(2002000000) ≈ 93,475,343.”
 It is a little difficult to solve on paper ourselves, so he did the math for us.
 This equals out to about 340,819,138 prime phone numbers.
 If you would rather read that figure as a percentage, that is 4.2% total of all American phone numbers or one out of 25.

-For those who do not own a prime phone number, but want one, it’s possible to buy your own custom number from a vanity service.
+For those who do not own a prime phone number, but want one, it’s possible to buy your own US number.
 Either way, aren’t you glad we did the math for you?